My experience along Camino de Santiago pilgrimage has been an amazing experience so far, but not without its challenges.

 Visiting Europe was something I had reserved for retirement which is still a ways off in the distant future for me.
 And furthermore, France, Spain and Portugal were not countries on my bucket list of places I had dreamed of going until four months ago when suddenly my life took a sharp turn.

 After dropping my pack off at the albergue I wandered across the cobblestone street to the pilgrim’s office where I received my blank credencial, a small card stock booklet, along with some information protected inside a Ziploc bag.
 It was a small visual reminder of the varying conditions this precious piece of card stock would endure during the weeks ahead.
-Not only that, but what my own body would endure, especially under the weight of my pack.
+Not only that but what my own body would endure, especially under the weight of my pack.

 This precious booklet with the scallop shell symbol on the front wouldn’t look so blank by the end of this journey.

 Each day upon arrival at an albergue I will receive a new stamp.
-By the time I reach Santiago, 800 kilometers from here, it will be full.
+By the time I reach Santiago, 800 kilometres from here, it will be full.
 It will be proof of my journey so I can receive my compostela, a certificate of acknowledgement that I had walked the whole way.
 A sense of excitement surged through my body as the volunteer in the pilgrim’s office carefully stamped the top left corner of the first blank page.

-While I explored the narrow cobblestone streets admiring the store fronts adorned with colourful flowered balconies above, I came to an old stone church at the bottom of the hill.
+While I explored the narrow cobblestone streets admiring the storefronts adorned with colourful flowered balconies above, I came to an old stone church at the bottom of the hill.
 Curiosity led me inside.
 It was empty, but beautiful with high, colourful stained glass windows and arched ceilings.
 Several tall, white taper candles burned in front of a statue of who I thought must be Mary holding baby Jesus.
 Later I discovered she is known as Our Lady to the Catholics.

 Quietly, I walked down the aisle and sat down in the second pew before Our Lady and the many softly flickering candles – each one representing someone’s prayers, maybe even those of fellow pilgrims.
 While observing them in silence for a while and admiring the beauty of what it all stood for, I decided to light a candle of my own.
 It was time to say a prayer for my journey.